-The traditional way to bake a Galette des Rois is to place a porcelain figurine or “feve” of the baby Jesus into the center of the cake.
+The ‘baby” in the cake is baby Jesus and the traditional way to bake a Galette des Rois is to place a porcelain figurine or “feve” as it’s known in French, of the baby Jesus into the center of the cake.

-The figure is tucked into the almond cream and baked into the cake.
+The figure is tucked into the almond cream and set into the cake as it bakes.
 The person who receives the slice with the figurine is crowned “King for a Day” and gets to wear a crown.
-For this you’ll see the Galettes des Rois sold in French bakeries with little paper gold crowns.
+For this you’ll see the Galettes des Rois sold in France with little paper gold crowns.

-Personally, the whole idea of serving a cake with a porcelain figurine tucked into it has always made me nervous!
+Personally, the whole idea of serving a cake with a porcelain figurine tucked inside has always made me nervous!
 Much like the French custom of baking Clafoutis with cherries that still have their pits!
 (Hello, choking hazard!?)

 So instead, I use a little piece of chocolate.
 I’ve also seen some families use a bean, but given the choice who wouldn’t choose the chocolate?!
 Ha!

-I think the anticipation of receiving the chocolate is in fact more exciting for my kids, than the privilege of wearing the crown!
+I think the anticipation of receiving a slice of cake with a piece of chocolate tucked inside is in fact more exciting for my kids, than the privilege of wearing the crown!

 And for a spiffy looking crown to mark the occasion, you can find this one below on Amazon.
-Since we make this dessert every year, I decided to invest in a re-usable crown, that’s quite the little show piece.
+Since we make this dessert every year, I decided to invest in a re-usable crown, which I must say is quite the little show piece.

 I hope you enjoy this dessert as much as we do.
 Our family always looks forward to it since it’s one last holiday dessert to look forward to before all those New Year resolutions kick in!

 For a step-by-step tutorial of this recipe you can watch my video demo below!
-CLICK HERE TO SUBSCRIBE TO MY YOUTUBE CHANNEL and never miss a recipe (it’s free!)
+SUBSCRIBE TO MY YOUTUBE CHANNEL and never miss a recipe (it’s free!)